Use Email message filtering and correlation to specify which emails are tracked

 Tracking token structure

-By default, Dynamics 365 for Customer Engagement apps uses the following token structure, that consists of a 4 character prefix and a 7 digit identifier.
+By default, model-driven apps in Dynamics 365 uses the following token structure, that consists of a 4 character prefix and a 7 digit identifier.

 The following table lists tracking token parts and descriptions.